MAPPA MUNDI

 Key to the Photograph of the Ancient Map of the World (the Work

-of Richard of Haldingham) Preserved in Hereford Cathedral.
+of Richard of Haldingham) Preserved in Hereford Cathedral

 Hereford, l94l.
 RARE BOOKS ROOM.